 The Rainbow emphasises Christian values to provide a warm, caring, supportive environment for families/whānau.
 Each child will receive individual attention and experiences, while at the same time have opportunities to be involved socially within group activities.

 A developmentally appropriate programme catering for the needs of your child is provided in a fun loving atmosphere.
 The Rainbow’s curriculum is based on the Ministry of Education’s Te Whāriki strands and goals, and is taught from a Christian perspective in line with our “Special Character”.

-In one of the paddocks adjacent to the Rainbow we have a small farmlet - our current animals are chickens, ducks and sheep - and in 2020 we aim to have a couple of goats as well.
+In one of the paddocks adjacent to the Rainbow we have a small farmlet - our current animals are chickens, ducks and sheep and a couple of mischievous goats.
 Our vegetable patches, composting and worm farm are also in this space - and we spend time out in the paddock most days enjoying and caring for our farm animals.

 We also have other pets at the Rainbow; budgies and guinea pigs in the preschool, and fish and a friendly rabbit who hops around with the children in the Nursery.